ddorgan/wireguard-alpine-docker/README.md

 1. Do not depend on upstream image jessfraz/wireguard
 2. Do not take wg-quick command from curl command
-3. Ues standard port of 51820
+3. Default standard port of 51820

 Instead it uses the base alpine image and adds these packages via `apk`